Mueller: We could not clear Trump of a crime

 Mueller’s comments were immediately interpreted as a message to Congress: It’s up to you to decide if Trump committed obstruction of justice.

-“Given that Special Counsel Mueller was unable to pursue criminal charges against the President, it falls to Congress to respond to the crimes, lies and other wrongdoing of President Trump—and we will do so,” House Judiciary Chairman Jerrold Nadler (D-N.Y.) said in a statement following Mueller’s comments.
+“Given that Special Counsel Mueller was unable to pursue criminal charges against the President, it falls to Congress to respond to the crimes, lies and other wrongdoing of President Trump—and we will do so,” House Judiciary Chair Jerrold Nadler (D-N.Y.) said in a statement following Mueller’s comments.
 “No one, not even the President of the United States, is above the law.”

 Mueller, who formerly headed the FBI, also emphasized that efforts to impede his investigation were serious crimes.
 “When a subject of an investigation obstructs that investigation or lies to investigators, it strikes at the core of their government’s effort to find the truth and hold wrongdoers accountable,” he said.

-He outlined efforts by Russian intelligence to interfere in the the 2016 campaign and emphasized the importance of that finding.
+He outlined efforts by Russian intelligence to interfere in the 2016 campaign and emphasized the importance of that finding.
 “There were multiple systematic efforts to interfere in our election, and that allegation deserves the attention of every American,” he said.
 This remark could be read as a dig at Trump, who has refused to fully acknowledge Moscow’s attack on the 2016 election.

 Mueller said less about alleged efforts by the Trump campaign to coordinate with the Russians.
 “There was insufficient evidence to charge a broader conspiracy,” he explained.

-The report said that “the investigation established that the Russian government perceived it would benefit from a Trump presidency and worked to secure that outcome” and that the Trump campaign “expected it would benefit electorally from information stolen and released through Russian efforts.”
+The report said “the investigation established that the Russian government perceived it would benefit from a Trump presidency and worked to secure that outcome” and that the Trump campaign “expected it would benefit electorally from information stolen and released through Russian efforts.”
 But it added that investigators “did not establish that members of the Trump campaign conspired or coordinated with the Russian government in its election interference activities.”
 The report also laid out 10 instances in which Trump may have obstructed justice in his efforts to block the investigation but not state a conclusion as to whether the president had broken the law.

 Wednesday’s statement, which Mueller issued without taking questions, came amid efforts by Democrats in the House of Representatives to secure his public testimony about his report, a redacted version of which was released by the Justice Department in April.